johnarakas/Dockers-and-Kubernetes/Homework2/Readme.md

 To check that everything was ok I first run `kubectl get pods` to see if my pod crashed then I check the logs for the expected ouputs by runing :

 `kubectl logs my_pods_name `

+To check if the job finshed I run :

+`kubectl get jobs`

 ## 3